 The difference between the two formulas isn’t huge, but with the height, the approach and the landing are a bit further away from the pole, so you need to make the distances bigger!

-Remember 3 things to place your poles:
+Remember these 3 things to find the correct distance between your poles:

 1. The distance is equal to (nb of strides +1) x scope for ground poles or fences under 1.15m